 Holding meaningful conversations with people across different identities, cultures, and backgrounds includes honoring the way someone would like to be referred to and talked about (e.g., some situations call for person-first language, while others may call for identity-first language).

 Because identity is complicated, learning language specific to certain communities and identities is necessary.
 Try to avoid making blanket assumptions or statements about a person or group of people (e.g., don't say "students of color" if you're talking specifically about Black students).

 It is also crucial to acknowledge the dynamic nature of language.
-The way we talk about topics can change dramatically over time as we learn more and better understand the experiences of various identities and cultural groups.
+The way we talk about topics can change dramatically over time as we learn more and better understand the experiences of people with various identities and from different cultural groups.
 Best practices are constantly evolving, and we will update this guide as necessary.

 We hope the different sections of this guide give you insight into why we make the language choices we do.
-Furthermore, it is our hope that the topics and language covered in this guide will raise your awareness about social issues, push you to get involved in active organizations on your campus, and inspire you to fight for equity, inclusion, and social justice.
+Furthermore, it is our hope that the topics and language covered in this guide will raise your awareness about social issues, push you to get involved in active organizations on your campus, and inspire you to fight for diversity, equity, inclusion, and social justice.
 You might also learn something new that can help you use language more inclusively at school and in your daily life.

 Contributors from our editorial team wrote and edited the content of this guide.
 It has also been reviewed for bias and accuracy by a handful of subject matter experts and professionals working in relevant fields — these reviewers are paid members of our freelance review network.
 You can view our general editorial guidelines to learn more about our values at BestColleges.